-Scleral contact lenses are large diameter rigid gas permeable contact lenses designed to pass over the cornea entirely, resting comfortably on the white of your eye, also known as the sclera.
+Scleral contact lenses are large diameter Rigid Gas Permeable Contact Lenses designed to pass over the cornea entirely, resting comfortably on the white of your eye, also known as the sclera.
 This allows scleral lenses to essentially replace the irregular surface of the cornea with a perfectly formed optical surface, giving you the kind of perfectly crisp vision you may not even be able to accomplish at all with eyeglasses or other forms of vision correction.
 This extra area also allows the lens to be a liquid reservoir to provide extra comfort for those who otherwise may have comfort issues with regular contact lenses.

 Mild keratoconus and abnormal astigmatism are usually considered less complicated and tend to require smaller, less costly, scleral lenses, whereas more advanced cases of keratoconus, severe and chronic dry eyes or advanced ocular diseases often are considered more complicated to treat, and usually require larger, more costly, scleral lenses.

-In many cases, a digital map of your cornea will by created, displaying for your optometrist an image referred to as your “corneal topography.”
-This will help your eye doctor more easily find the right fit for you, and reduce the number of trial pairs and the amount of time spent in fitting.
+In many cases, a digital map of your cornea will be created, displaying for your optometrist an image referred to as your “corneal topography.”
+This will help your eye doctor more easily find the right fit for you, and reduce the number of trial pairs and the amount of time spent in the fitting.